EntelectChallenge/2015-SpaceInvaders-TestHarness/README.md

 Provided all the tests pass, you should find the coverage report in `SpaceInvadersTest\bin\debug\coverage\index.html`.

 ## Release Notes
+### v1.0.4 - 01/06/2015
+* Bugs fixed:
+  * Suppressed exception dialogs popped up when C&#35; bots had uncaught exceptions.
+* Features:
+  * Detailed map render containing additional details (thanks [jlaihong](https://github.com/jlaihong)).

 ### v1.0.3 - 22/05/2015
 * Bugs fixed:
-  * Fixed alien randomness: both AlienManagers used separate Random classes with the same seed, so randomness was the same for both players (thanks [AttieG](https://github.com/AttieG).
+  * Fixed alien randomness: both AlienManagers used separate Random classes with the same seed, so randomness was the same for both players (thanks [AttieG](https://github.com/AttieG)).
   * Fixed application still crashing when not running a in a console (ScrollingLogger did a Console.clear() on creation).
 * Minor features:
   * Added a command line option to specify a folder that the replay should be put into (-l or --log).